-Qualifying For Mortgage After Debt Settlement Versus Bankruptcy
+This Article Is About Qualifying For Mortgage After Debt Settlement Versus Bankruptcy

 Debt settlement is when a consumer negotiates the terms and repayment of their debt.
 Due to being behind on their debts due to job loss or other extenuating circumstances which caused a major reduction in their household income where they can no longer afford the terms of the original payment plan, many consumers opt for debt settlement versus bankruptcy.
 Debt settlement can be risky because not only can it devastate one’s credit scores but sometimes it will deepen the debtor’s debt.
 There are thousands of debt settlement companies who are reputable and do the very best for their clients.
 But as with many industries, there are scammers also who prey on those who are in financial trouble.
 Be aware of debt settlement companies who ask for large deposits upfront and check on their references before hiring them.
 In this article, we will cover and discuss qualifying for a mortgage after debt settlement versus bankruptcy.

 Restructuring Through Qualifying For Mortgage After Debt Settlement Versus Bankruptcy

 The basics of debt settlement versus bankruptcy are paying off the debt consumers owe creditors for less than the face value of the debt.
 The debt with debt settlement versus bankruptcy is paying creditors either at once or in multiple installments.
 These debts are normally credit card debts and medical debts.
 Other debts like turning in auto because consumers can no longer afford the payment and owing a deficit also fall into the debt settlement category.
 Consumers do not have to hire a debt settlement company.
 Anything a debt settlement company does, consumers can do it on their own.
 A debt settlement company is a middle man between consumers and the creditor.
 Debt settlement companies are not cheap.

 Mortgage After Debt Settlement Versus Bankruptcy Process